NEW: Ad Standards’ Updated Code For Food & Beverage Advertising To Children

 - Endorsements by role models to minors a status which persists for 10 years after retirement.

-The Updated Code has expanded upon and clarified Ad Standards’ enforcement measure in two significant ways:
+The Updated Code has clarified Ad Standards’ enforcement measure in two significant ways:

-- Who can complain: The scope of who can submit complaints on advertisements has been expanded.
-Complaints may now be submitted not only by members of the public and fellow advertisers, but also by competitor advertisers, advocacy groups, and government departments or agencies.
-This expansion increases the likelihood that non-compliance will be reported.
+- Who can complain: The scope of who can submit complaints on advertisements has been clarified.
+Complaints may be submitted by members of the public, fellow advertisers, competitor advertisers, advocacy groups, and government departments or agencies.
+This clarification may increase the likelihood that non-compliance will be reported

-For food and beverage companies, it is important to remain aware of these expanded rules around enforcement and compliance to make sure ad campaigns comply with the applicable rules and regulations.
-With more opportunities for complaints from additional parties and public reporting, non-compliance can risk reputational harm.
+For food and beverage companies, it is important to remain aware of these clarified rules around enforcement and compliance to make sure ad campaigns comply with the applicable rules and regulations.
+With more certainty offered for complaints from additional parties and public reporting, non-compliance can risk reputational harm.

 Removal of Breakfast Cereal’s Unique Nutrition Criteria